-Crows and rays or jays and many other birds of this family are well known.
-I saw one interesting bird of this family in one aviary.
-This was a curl-crested jay which lives only in South America.
-I haven’t seen any of them outside of the bird park, however, instead I saw a plush-crested jay visiting Parque das Aves.
-I also saw one of them just one day before at the Iguaçu Falls.
+Crows, rays and jays and many other birds of this family are well known.
+I saw two interesting birds of this family in one aviary.
+I saw a curl-crested jay which lives only in South America and a white-naped jay.
+I haven’t seen them outside of the bird park.
+However, instead I saw a plush-crested jay just one day before at the Iguaçu Falls.

 Cassowaries and emu (Casuariidae)